SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 swap `UUID` instead of the old `UUID` of the former swap.

+(6)Restart or reboot your virtual machine: `sudo reboot`.

+Have fun!!!

 Referring about using terminal resize the disk partition of VM:

 [cfdisk(8) - Linux man page(Linux Die Net).](https://linux.die.net/man/8/cfdisk)